David Ben-Gurion: Ben-Gurion in America, 1915–1918

 In May 1918 Ben-Gurion joined the newly formed Jewish Legion of the British Army and trained at Fort Edward in Windsor, Nova Scotia.
 He volunteered for the 38th Battalion, Royal Fusiliers, one of the four which constituted the Jewish Legion.
 His unit fought against the Ottomans as part of Chaytor's Force during the Palestine Campaign, though he remained in a Cairo hospital with dysentery.
 In 1918, after a period of guarding prisoners of war in the Egyptian desert, his battalion was transferred to Sarafand.
-On 13 December 1918 he was demoted from corporal to private, fined 3 days' pay and transferred to the lowest company in the battalion.
-He had been 5 days absent without leave visiting friends in Jaffa.
+On 13 December 1918 he was demoted from corporal to private, fined three days' pay and transferred to the lowest company in the battalion.
+He had been five days absent without leave visiting friends in Jaffa.
 He was demobilised in early 1919.

 Marriage and family

-One of Ben Gurion's companions when he made the Aliyah was Rachel Nelkin.
-Her step-father, Reb Simcha Isaac, was the leading Zionist in Płońsk, and they met three years previously at one of his meetings.
+One of Ben-Gurion's companions when he made the Aliyah was Rachel Nelkin.
+Her stepfather, Reb Simcha Isaac, was the leading Zionist in Płońsk, and they had met three years previously at one of his meetings.
 It was expected that their relationship would continue when they landed in Jaffa but he shut her out after she was fired on her first day labouring—manuring the citrus groves of Petah Tikva.

 Whilst in New York City in 1915, he met Russian-born Paula Munweis and they married in 1917.
-In November 1919, after an 18-month separation, Paula and their daughter Geula joined Ben Gurion in Jaffa.
+In November 1919, after an 18-month separation, Paula and their daughter Geula joined Ben-Gurion in Jaffa.
 It was the first time he met his one-year-old daughter.
 The couple had three children: a son, Amos, and two daughters, Geula Ben-Eliezer and Renana Leshem.
-Already pregnant with their first child, Amos married Mary Callow, an Irish gentile, and although Reform rabbi Joachim Prinz converted her to Judaism soon after, neither the Palestine rabbinate nor her mother-in-law Paula Ben-Gurion considered her a real Jew until she underwent an Orthodox conversion many years later.
+Amos married Mary Callow, already pregnant with their first child.
+She was an Irish gentile, and although Reform rabbi Joachim Prinz converted her to Judaism soon after, neither the Palestine rabbinate nor her mother-in-law Paula Ben-Gurion considered her a real Jew until she underwent an Orthodox conversion many years later.
 Amos became Deputy Inspector-General of the Israel Police, and also the director-general of a textile factory.
 He and Mary had six granddaughters from their two daughters and a son, Alon, who married a Greek gentile.
 Geula had two sons and a daughter, and Renana, who worked as a microbiologist at the Israel Institute for Biological Research, had a son.